 Better health through better philanthropy.

-Our Statement of Ethics and Values
+Ethics and Values Statement

 We are committed to evidence-informed practice and work to promote discussion, questioning, and lively debate within the field.
 We strive to be a learning organization, focused on excellence and equity, and to build learning communities within health philanthropy.
 We believe strongly in collaboration and, when we work with others, do so with respect and candor.
 Our ethics and values inform our work and guide how we conduct ourselves.
 We promote these values through our programming and in our involvement with Funding Partners, and they are reflected in our internal policies and procedures.